johnttaylor/nqbp2/README.md

 intent here is that formal builds would use the `--bldtime` switch, and developer build would not.

+### Command Line Options
+NQBP Gen2 has fewer command line options, i.e. eliminated all of the _classic_ options to perform manual incremental builds.
+In addition the `-t,--turbo` option has been removed because ninja's default model is build everything in parallel.
+If you have any scripts (e.g. CI build scripts) that invoked NQBP with any of the deprecated command line options - you will need to update those scripts.
+Type `nqbpy.py -h` to get the list of currently supported command line options.

+__Note__: The `-1` option (performs a sequential build) is still available in Gen2.

 ### Performance
 NQBP Gen2 is faster on a build-all than NQBP classic.
-In my tests Gen2 ranges between 20% to 50% faseter - depending on the size of the project, PC specs, etc.
+In my tests Gen2 ranges between 10% to 50% faster - depending on the size of the project, PC specs, CI build vs developer build, etc. Developer builds see the biggest performance increase because there is less console output/logging.
-However, in general larger projects have a larger performance increase.

 ### TODO
 The toolchains listed below have been ported to NQBP Gen2 - but I have not verified the toolchains (I no longer have the compilers installed on my PC).
+In addition, these toolchains need to be updated to use response files when building.

 - `nqbp2\nqbplib\toolchains\windows\arm_m4_arduino\nrf52_feather52.py`
 - `nqbp2\nqbplib\toolchains\windows\avr_gcc_arduino\atmega328p_uno.py`